outday29/ai_newsletter/README.md

 This project is a personal AI-powered tool for scraping news from several news and social media platform such as X and Reddit.

+This is an improvement of my [previous project](https://github.com/outday29/reddit_summarizer).

 ## Setup

 First, clone this repository into your system.